Vivodionisio/facebook-clone-frontend/README.md

 Clicking the comment button will reveal the 'write a comment' field.
 And a comments button which will show comments (these have been hard coded)

-## Reflection
+## Personal Thoughts

 This was a great first React project.
 I was surprised at how well it came together.
 However it is far from perfect, for a veriety of reasons.
 One example is the css which became a little messy – a great learning curve for my next projects.
-I did refactor it using Sass, so it is at least, improved.
+I did refactor it using Sass, so it is improved, though I recognise my apporach to naming classes has yet to be refined at this point.